-- 3.1 The Juvenile Justice Board (JJB) is solely responsible for conducting preliminary assessment as per Section 14 (5) (f) (ii) and Section 15(1) of the Act. - 3.2 In case the Board does not have at least one member who is a practicing professional with a degree in child psychology or child psychiatry, the Board shall take assistance of psychologists or psycho-social workers or other experts who have experience of working with children in difficult circumstances.
-In such cases the Board would record specific reason(s) for the same. - 3.3 In cases where the Board needs to consult experts for preliminary assessment, the Board may take assistance from experts associated with any District Mental Health Programme or an expert from a Mental Health Institution in the District or outside the District.
-District Magistrate (DM) will provide the list of such experts and Institutions. - 3.4 Qualification of experts- The psychologists and other experts who are asked to assist JJB in conducting the Preliminary Assessment, shall be possessing qualification as required to be a Member of the JJB under the JJ Act, 2015, that is as follows- - a practicing professional with a degree in child psychology or psychiatry. - No expert shall be included in the process of conducting the preliminary assessment, if he - - has any past record of violation of human rights or child rights; - has been convicted of an offence involving moral turpitude, and such conviction has not been reversed or has not been granted full pardon in respect of such offence; - has been removed or dismissed from service of the Central Government or a State Government or an undertaking or corporation owned or controlled by the Central Government or a State Government; - has ever indulged in child abuse or employment of child labour or any other violation of human rights or immoral act. - 3.5 Non-availability of experts in the District- In case trained psychologists and experts are not available within a given District, services of In-Patient Departments may be availed from other Districts.
-The State Child Protection Society (SCPS) with help of the Health Department shall issue a list of Institutions.
+3.1 The Juvenile Justice Board (JJB) is solely responsible for conducting preliminary assessment as per section 14 (5) (f) (ii) and Section 15(1) of the Act.

+3.2 In case the Board does not have at least one member who is a practicing professional with a degree in child psychology or child psychiatry, the Board shall take assistance of psychologists or psycho-social workers or other experts who have experience of working with children in difficult circumstances.
+In such cases the Board would record specific reason(s) for the same.
+The Juvenile Justice Board shall supply the copy of the order to the child, child's family and the counsel.
+3.3 In cases where the Board needs to consult experts for preliminary assessment, the Board may take assistance from experts associated with any District Mental Health Programme or an expert from a Mental Health Institution in the District or outside the District.
+District Magistrate (DM) will provide the list of such experts and Institutions.

+3.4 Qualification of experts-The psychologists and other experts who are asked to assist JJB in conducting the Preliminary assessment, shall be possessing qualification as required to be a Member of the JJB under the JJ Act, 2015, that is as follows-

+- a practicing professional with a degree in child psychology or psychiatry. - No expert shall be included in the process of conducting the preliminary assessment, if he - has any past record of violation of human rights or child rights; - has been convicted of an offence involving moral turpitude, and such conviction has not been reversed or has not been granted full pardon in respect of such offence; - has been removed or dismissed from service of the Central Government or a State Government or an undertaking or corporation owned or controlled by the Central Government or a State Government; - has ever indulged in child abuse or employment of child labour or any other violation of human rights or immoral act.

+3.5 Non-availability of experts in the District- In case trained psychologists and experts are not available within a given District, services of In-Patient Departments may be availed from other Districts.
+The State Child Protection Society (SCPS) with help of the Health Department shall issue a list of Institutes.

+3.6 Remuneration to be paid to the Experts- In case the JJB takes the assistance of any external expert, the remuneration of such expert must be paid by the District Child Protection Unit (DCPU) as per the standardized rates set by the SCPS.